-Immediately report any circumstances relating to allegations of unfair practice in writing to the Chair of the Examining Board concerned; External Examiners are not required to give approval to degree classifications or overall module marks where the decision has been deferred due to issues relating to unfair practice or an administrative error has occurred with respect to the recording of marks or calculation of result.
+External Examiners should immediately report any circumstances relating to allegations of unfair practice in writing to the Chair of the Examination Board concerned.
+External Examiners are not required to give approval to degree classifications or overall module marks where the decision has been deferred due to issues relating to unfair practice or if an administrative error has occurred with respect to the recording of marks or calculation of result.

-External Examiners shall have enough evidence to determine that internal marking and classifications are of an appropriate standing and are consistent.
-They shall inspect a sufficient amount of work of the candidates to enable them to arrive at a judgement that can be applied to the assessment as a whole.
+External Examiners will have enough evidence to determine that internal marking and classifications are of an appropriate standing and are consistent.
+They will review a sufficient amount of work of the candidates to enable them to arrive at a judgement that might be applied to the assessment as a whole.

 A Chief External Examiner may be appointed in situations where a large team of External Examiners has been appointed to consider a collection of related programmes and/or standalone modules.
 A Chief External Examiner may also be appointed if the team of External Examiners is made up of a significant number of non-academic examiners and/or those with limited experience as External Examiners.

-The Chief External Examiner shall be expected to:
+The Chief External Examiner will be expected to: